 Throughout his career, he took great pleasure in explaining that he never took on debt and never sold stock in his company.
 It was his to do with as he pleased.
 In 1923, he toyed with the idea of closing down.
 Profits from his auto parts, and related war contracts, had already made him very wealthy by 40, with summer homes in Bar Harbor and Kennebunkport.

 But he decided to double down on radios.
 His radio line would continue until 1936.
 That year, as the Great Depression continued to erode his sales, he faced a choice.
-Cut the quality of his products to lower prices, as some manufacturers were doing, or fold up.
+He could cut the quality of his products to lower prices, as some manufacturers were doing, or fold up.

 Dorothy Lamour and Vivian Blaine and countless other starlets would attend his bashes, festooned with balloons, circus animals, military equipment or whatever items he chose to accent the theme of the event.